Visiting the House of Mary in Ephesus Turkey

-Our cruise shipped docked at Selcuk in Turkey and from there we had arranged to be picked up by a local tour guide.
+Our cruise ship docked at Selcuk in Turkey and from there we arranged to be picked up by a local tour guide.
 The guide spoke perfect English and we were joined on the tour by 8 Americans.
-The tour was in a van with air conditioning and we were going to visit Ephesus, check out a silk carpet site, leather manufacturers, as well as see Ephesus and several other sites along the way to visit Mary’s House.
+The tour was in a van with air conditioning and we were going to visit Ephesus, check out a silk carpet site, and leather manufacturers, as well as see Ephesus and several other sites along the way to visit Mary’s House.

 The House of the Virgin Mary is located on the top of Mount Koressos near Ephesus in Turkey.
 A long winding beautiful drive up the mountains brings you to the site.

-The house of the Virgin Mary is close to the ancient ruins of the city of Ephesus, yet despite the huge popularity of the latter, many people do not take the detour to visit the house where the Mother of God Mary is believed to have lived and died.
+The house of the Blessed Virgin Mary is close to the ancient ruins of the city of Ephesus, yet despite the huge popularity of the latter, many people do not take the detour to visit the house where the Mother of God Mary is believed to have lived and died.
 The drive up the mountain is absolutely stunning and the site is beautifully peaceful and serene.

 It would be an absolute shame if you are taking Ephesus Tours to miss this site.